Speeding up Trump agenda, Supreme Court allows third-country deportations

 In March, the U.S. Department of Homeland Security issued a guidance that if a third country provides “credible” assurance that it will not persecute or torture migrants, the U.S. can deport migrants there with minimal due process.

 But the guidance skipped a critical due process step, four migrants have argued in a lawsuit filed that month.
 U.S. law and international law allow immigrant detainees to challenge their removal to a third country if they believe they would likely experience torture, persecution, or death there.
-This pleading is known as CAT relief, after the United Nations Convention Against Torture.
+This pleading asks for CAT relief, after the United Nations Convention Against Torture.

 A federal judge issued an order in April pausing third-country removals of detainees who are not given a chance to pursue CAT relief.
 With its Monday order, the Supreme Court lifted that order.
 “The decision is as incomprehensible as it is inexcusable,” wrote Justice Sonia Sotomayor in a dissent.